Nissan GT-R: Drivetrain

 The GT-R was the first ever rear mounted independent transaxle all-wheel-drive vehicle.
 The transaxle consist of the transmission, clutches, centre and rear differential.
 Placed on the rear axle, it helped balance the weight of the engine up front and improved the front-to-rear weight distribution to 54:46.
 The car featured an exclusively developed, six-speed BorgWarner co-designed GR6Z30A type dual-clutch transmission.
 It was hand built by Takumi Craftsmen in a specialized room, similar to the engine assembly room, at Nissan's Aichi Kikai plant in Nagoya.
 With a shift time of 0.15–0.2 seconds, it was one of the fastest gear shifting transmissions fitted to a production vehicle.
-Nissan claimed their choice of a DCT over the traditional manual transmission of its significant performance advantage, high demand, better fuel efficiency, favouring the advanced technologies featured in the car, and being the precise choice for meeting regulation and emission standards.
+Nissan claimed their choice of a DCT over the traditional manual transmission was because of its significant performance advantage, high demand, better fuel efficiency, favouring the advanced technologies featured in the car, and being the precise choice for meeting regulation and emission standards.
 It was used in conjunction with the unique ATTESA E-TS Pro all-wheel-drive system, providing power to all four wheels with minimal loss and controlled by the built-in Vehicle Dynamics Control (VDC) to aid in handling and stability.
-Three shift modes were in the drive mode selector: "R-mode" provided maximum performance of the six-speed dual-clutch transmission, "Normal-mode" was recommended for daily driving, and "Save-mode" was recommended for maximizing fuel economy, and driving on slippery surfaces, such as on snow or ice.
-Gear shifting was controlled automatically or manually through paddle shifters.
+Three shift modes were available in the drive mode selector: "R-mode" provided maximum performance of the six-speed dual-clutch transmission, "Normal-mode" was recommended for daily driving, and "Save-mode" was recommended for maximizing fuel economy, and driving on slippery surfaces, such as on snow or ice.
+Gear shifting was controlled automatically or rather manually through paddle shifters.